khomanphang1/capstone/README.md

 `mason.py`

-Applies Mason's gain formula to calculate the transfer function aa
+Applies Mason's gain formula to calculate the transfer function and loop gain of an SFG.

+`/ltspice2svg`

+A thin wrapper around the [ltspice2svg](https://github.com/harshvinay752/ltspice2svg) package.
+It converts .asc schematic files to a web-friendly SVG format.

+`db.py`

+Performs CRUD operations against a local mongodb instance, or if environment variable DB_URI is specified, the production MongoDB instance URI in the cloud.
+Responsible for serializing and de-serializing SFGs, gain expressions, etc.

+`server.py`

+Run a development server on port 5000.
+When in production, Heroku does not launch the development server, but runs the app in waitress instead (see Procfile).